Coronavirus, cold, or flu symptoms: Should I see a doctor? | The China Post

 Many of those infected with the new virus initially showed no symptoms.
 According to the Robert Koch Institute (RKI), a German government disease control and prevention agency, the new virus has an incubation period of 14 days.

-If you are not sure what you have or are concerned, you should see a doctor.
+If you are not sure what you have, you should see a doctor.
 A health care professional can have a phlegm sample analysis made to determine the presence or absence of respiratory viruses.
 That will provide clarity for both you and your doctor.

 Read more: Wuhan medic: ‘Many more infections than official numbers show’